agentrickard/domain/README.txt

 4.3.3   Enforce Rules on Administrators

-When using Node Access modules, user 1 (the super-admin) and users with the 'administer nodes' permission are not subject to node access rules.
+When using Node Access modules, user 1 (the super-admin) and users with the 'Bypass content access control' permission are not subject to node access rules.
 This is a design feature of Drupal, and it can lead to confusion when viewing your site as an administrator.

 To help with this confusion, the 'Enfore rules on adminstrators' setting can be enabled.
-This setting forces Domain Access rules to be applied _even to users who can administer nodes_.
+This setting forces Domain Access rules to be applied _even to users who can Bypass content access control_.

-The default setting is OFF, but if you regularly login as user 1 or a user with the 'administer nodes' permission, you may want to enable this feature.
+The default setting is OFF, but if you regularly login as user 1 or a user with the 'Bypass content access control' permission, you may want to enable this feature.

 NOTE: This feature _only_ applies Domain Access rules. if you are using multiple node access modules, not all rules will be applied.